 - Start Google Chrome, and open Settings (

-- Under “Privacy and security”, disable the toggle button for “Preload pages for faster browsing and searching”.
+- Disable the toggle button for “Preload pages for faster browsing and searching”.
 Note that in Chrome versions earlier than v73, this option was called “Use a prediction service to help complete searches and URLs typed in the address bar.”

 - Close and reopen Google Chrome.

 Here is the explanation for the prefetch settings, by Google.